flash62au/EngineDriver_Home/docs/operation/interface.rst

 This screen allows you to view the internal Engine Driver log of events.
 This is sometimes useful for analysing problems.

-The option to `Start recording to file`` creates a user-accessible file that can be sent to the **Engine Driver** app developers or the `Groups.io <https://groups.io/g/jmriusers/topics>`_` help group to assist you in resolving a problem.
+The option to `Start recording to file`` creates a user-accessible file that can be sent to the |ed| app developers or the `Groups.io <https://groups.io/g/jmriusers/topics>`_` help group to assist you in resolving a problem.
 The file will be located on your mobile phone at:
 Internal storage ``/Android/data/jmri.enginedriver/files`` |br|\ and will be named something like: ``logcat9999999999999.txt``